vigneshpalanivelr/MeachineLearningAI/S3-04-MLOps/CS1 - Introduction to MLOps.md

 └──────────┘
 ```

-**💡 Key Insight**: Unlike traditional software where code is king, ML systems have THREE equally important assets that must work in harmony!
+**Key Insight**: Unlike traditional software where code is king, ML systems have THREE equally important assets that must work in harmony!

 ---